 So, now I am talking about following INDIVIDUAL patients on social media.
 Should pharma companies do this?
 Before I answer that question, let me answer the question Why would they do this?

-Let's assume a pharma company wants to use this technology to be truly patient-centric and NOT to send out customized promotional messages based on what they have learned about individual patients.
+Let's assume a pharma company wants to use this technology to be truly patient-centric and to send out customized promotional or other types of messages based on what they have learned about individual patients.

 A pharma company, for example, might do this to see if patients are complaining about side effects and help them deal with these by providing information -- perhaps suggesting they contact their physician or get immediate medical hep.